sokoweb/Sokoweb-Network/sokoweb/README.md

     "category_name": "Smart Home"
   }'

-# Retrieve all categories
+# List all available categories
 curl http://localhost:8000/categories \
   -H "Authorization: Bearer <your_token>"
 ```

-**Note:** Substitute localhost with your Public IP in production.
-The same applies for port, if it's different in your case.
+> **Note:** When deploying to production, replace `localhost` with your server's public IP address or domain name.

-## Network Management
+## 🔧 Network Management

+Monitor and manage your SokoWeb node:

-* View your containers: `docker ps`
+- View running containers: `docker ps`
-* Shut down the network: `sokoweb-down`
+- Shut down your node: `sokoweb-down`

-## Contributing
+## 👥 Contributing

-This project is open source and contributions are welcome.
+SokoWeb is an open-source project and welcomes contributions from the community.
+Feel free to submit issues, feature requests, or pull requests.

-## License
+## 📄 License

-MIT License
+SokoWeb is released under the MIT License.